superlinked/VectorHub/docs/use_cases/evaluation_of_RAG_retrieval_chunking_methods.md

 | QuAC         | ColBERT v2            | SentenceSplitter | TinyBERT-L-2-v2 | 0.2207| 0.3144    |
 | QuAC         | BAAI/bge-large-en-v1.5| SentenceSplitter | TinyBERT-L-2-v2 | 0.1975| 0.2766    |

-Our best performing method for handling RAG Retrieval on all datasets was ColBERT v2 with SentenceSplitter and reranking with TinyBERT.
+Our best performing method for handling RAG Retrieval on all datasets was ColBERT v2 with SentenceSplitter and TinyBERT reranking.

 Our other models, though trailing in performance behind ColBERT v2 (with SentenceSplitter and TinyBERT reranking), the other (single-vector) embedding models tended to perform about the same as each other, both when they were combined with reranking and when they weren’t, across all three datasets.